andersonfranco/woocommerce-installments/readme.txt

 Tags: woocommerce, pagseguro, paypal, payment, parcelamento, installments Requires at least: 3.8.1
 Tested up to: 3.8.1
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin appends installments into the product price.
-Was created to be used with PagSeguro, PayPal and similars.
+Adds installments into the price.
+Adiciona parcelamento ao preço.

 == Description ==

 This plugin appends installments into the product price.
 Was created to be used with PagSeguro, PayPal and similars.

+(Portuguese)

+Adiciona parcelamento ao preço do produto.
+Foi criado para ser utilizado com PagSeguro, PayPal e similares.

 == Installation ==

 1. Upload the entire `woocommerce-installments` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+(Portuguese)

+1. Envie toda a pasta 'woocommerce-installments' para a pasta '/wp-content/plugins/'
+2. Ative o plugin através do menu Plugins no WordPress

 == Frequently Asked Questions ==

 = Sample of CSS to show the price like the screenshots =

+(Portuguese)

+Ajuste o CSS para exibir conforme os screenshots

   ul.products li.product .price {
     display: inline;